SkillsFundingAgency/das-enterprise-automation-test-suite/src/SFA.DAS.EarlyConnectForms.UITests/Readme.md

 * das-(env)-earlycon-db (Earlyconnect)

 ## **FYI**
-* London region has been paused after trial exceeded expectations TBC
-* Lancashire region has been paused after trial exceeded expectations TBC in January 2025.
-Therfore tests for Lancashire journey is ignored
 * Testing requires a unique email address of students therefore make use of mailosaur account where an OTP is sent for authenication
 * UCAS students data is consumed from Earlyconnect APIs
 * Schedule email is sent to uncompleted applications as reminders